 The Council invests its cash balances on the basis of prudence first and returns second.
 As part of this prudent approach officers keep a daily watch on the Council's investments, drawing upon the advice of experts in the field whilst remaining cognisant of emerging economic themes that may pose risks from other sources including the financial press.
-This includes subscribing to Sector Treasury Services' credit rating analysis of financial institutions.
+This includes subscribing to the creditworthiness service provided by Link Asset Services.

-This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with either Fitch, Moody's and Standard & Poor's Credit Ratings Services.
-The Annual Investment Strategy also considers maximum amounts and durations in respect of each financial institution.
-Additional selection criteria are also applied after this initial criteria is applied.
+This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with either Fitch, Moody's and Standard & Poors Credit Ratings Services.
+The Annual Investment Strategy also considers maximum amounts and durations with a financial institution located in each category.

 Following the financial crises of 2008/09 treasury officers are still operating to a restricted counterparty list (institutions to which the Council can lend) to ensure that any new investment exposure is to local authorities, UK banks rated at least AA- or who have the Bank of England support, or AAA.
-Money Market funds were introduced to the Counterparty list in the financial year 2016/17.
-Senior managers review the position on a weekly basis and Treasury officers and the Strategic Finance Partner - Corporate monitor the position daily and report on any market developments.
+AAA rated Money Market Funds were reintroduced to the to the counterparty list in the financial year 2016/17.
+Senior managers review the position on a weekly basis and Treasury officers and the Head of Corporate

+Finance monitor the position daily and report on any market developments.
 In addition the Treasury Risk and Investment Board meet monthly which includes the Executive Director of Corporate Resources.
-The portfolio holder for finance is also kept informed.
+The Portfolio Holder for Finance is also kept informed.